fcm742-01/gitTutorial/README.md

 # Add your homework to your branch<a id="sec-13"></a>

+Make sure your image file is called your `firstName_lastName.jpg` or `firstName_lastName.png`.
+For example, my photo would be `Evan_Misshula.jpg`.

-To add your homework to your branch.
-You will do this by adding all files in the directory to your branch by typing:
+Next add your homework to your branch.
+You will do this by adding your image file to your branch by typing:

-`git add .`
+    git add firstName_lastName.jpg

 # Commit your local changes<a id="sec-14"></a>